Input tax in Switzerland: What can be claimed?

 Content

-• How to claim input tax deductions in Switzerland
+- How do you claim input tax deductions in Switzerland?

 How does VAT work?